CodeNow/devops-scripts/packer/README.txt

 #### Notes

-We will start using GDI interrupt mode always
+We will start using packer with a simple configuration script to install various packages and configure node.

-Files:
+### Files

 *.json - packer templates
 bin/ - installer executable scripts and wrappers